Performance Dashboard – 2023/24 Outturn

 “Consider the opportunities and benefits that could be delivered through the provision of a joint depot for Mole Valley and Elmbridge in close proximity to the existing facilities at Randalls Road”

-• Progress Overview: The legal agreement between MVDC and EBC remains outstanding.
-Phase 1 outline site design has been carried out by Eunomia.
-This shows, as anticipated, that land outside of MVDC ownership will be required.
+• Progress Overview: Phase 1 outline site design has been carried out by Eunomia.
+This shows that land outside of MVDC ownership will be required.
 The baseline design has been costed and Eunomia have issued their final report on feasibility.
-MVDC are commissioning a valuation of the additional land required.
-Next step is to assess the values of the respective existing depots to inform a business case.
-Project managers will be meeting to discuss and then there will be an informal joint briefing for members from both authorities.
-The risks have been updated to reflect the extent of the capital investment requirement.
+Next step is to assess the values of the respective existing depots, and value the land requirement for the new depot to inform a business case.

 • Status: Green